Fasa: History

 The origins of Fasa go back to at least the Achaemenid period and probably earlier.
 Several prehistoric mounds, such as Tall-e Siah, indicate early human activity in the Fasa region; they mostly are from the Eneolithic period.
 One of these sites is Tall-e Zahhak, a 660x750 m-wide tell 3 km southeast of present-day Fasa.
-Tall-e Zahhak represents the old site of Fasa itself, with many archaeological strata spanning a time between the 3rd millennium BCE and the 13th century CE.
+Tall-e Zahhak represents the old site of Fasa itself (called Thaspis by Ptolemy) with many archaeological strata spanning a time between the 3rd millennium BCE and the 13th century CE.
 At some point, the old site at Tall-e Zahhak became abandoned, and the name "Fasa" migrated to the new location that is inhabited today.
 If the linguistic derivation of the name from Old Persian meaning "encampment" is correct, then Fasa probably began as a nomadic encampment that later developed into a permanent settlement.

 There are two prehistoric archaeological sequences at Tall-e Zahhak: the older Khayrabad ware and the more recent Zahhak ware.
 Both are similar to different types of the Kaftari ware of central Fars and may date from the same period, which is tentatively estimated to be 2000-1800 BCE.
 There is then a gap until the Achaemenid period, when "finely-burnished red ware showing characteristic everted rims" appear in the archaeological record.
 There is a large mud-brick platform, which probably also dates from Achaemenid times given its resemblance to similar platforms at Persepolis and Pasargadae.
 Another characteristically Achaemenid feature found at Tall-e Zahhak is a large fluted column base similar to the ones found at Persepolis.
 This column base may indicate that Achaemenid Fasa was the site of a royal palace or administrative center.
 In any case, Fasa was an important fortified settlement during this period.
 There is also evidence of occupation during Hellenistic times.

 Fasa came under Muslim control peacefully in 644 (23 AH), when the Arab general Uthman ibn Abi al-As reached an agreement with the herbad of Fasa and Darabgerd.
 According to Ibn al-Balkhi, the herbad offered a payment of two million dirhams in return for amān (protection from harm), and promised that the locals would continue to pay the jizya tax to the Muslims.
 Another force was sent to Fars under Abdallah ibn Amir in 650 (29 AH).